NalimWeso/hoodie-color-picker/README.md

 ## Conclusion

-Thanks to advanced coding in the React framework, your outfit will be surprising yet perfectly matched!
+Thanks to *sophisticated* coding in the React framework, your outfit will be surprising yet perfectly matched!